Skip to content

 status: ready # Reset from failed/delivered

-Complex bugs - Invoke @brainfile-debugger (Opus) for root cause analysis.
-After fix, route back through validation.
+Complex bugs — delegate to a debugging agent for root cause analysis.
+After the fix, route back through validation.

 7. Complete